hemupadhyay26/ssh-cred-manager-nodejs/README.md

 ### `gotossh`

 - **Description**: This command lets you SSH into a server based on saved credentials.
 - **Usage**: Simply run `gotossh` to be prompted with a list of available servers.
 If you don't specify an identifier, the tool will display the list of stored credentials and allow you to choose one to SSH into.
+Use --help for more information.
 - **Example**:

    ```bash